 Mechanical restrainers shall be used for restraint unless otherwise approved by the Region or as indicated on the Contract Drawings.

-Perform concrete Work in accordance with Section 03300 - Cast in Place Concrete and York Region Standard Drawing [enter applicable standard drawing number].
+Perform concrete Work in accordance with Section 03300 - Cast in Place Concrete

 Keep joints, fasteners and couplings free of concrete.